mcustiel/php-simple-config/README.md

 Also, it allows the developer to cache the configurations to increase the performance when accessing to it.
 Currently just one configuration cacher is supported: **PHP file**.
 This cacher saves the parsed configuration in a .php file as a PHP array.

-#### Why Simple?

-My native language is spanish and the spanish definition of simple is __"Que es puramente aquello que se dice, sin ninguna característica especial o singular"__, which somehow translates to __"Something that is nothing more than what is told, without any special or singular characteristic"__.
-That's what I looked for in the design of this library, to be good in what it's intended for and nothing else.

 Installation
 ------------